Male Elf Names

 Are male and female elf names different?

 Yes, in most fantasy traditions male elf names tend toward harder consonants and weightier endings — such as '-thorn', '-dor', or '-das' — while female elf names lean toward softer, more melodic sounds.
 That said, many elven names are considered gender-neutral and can suit any character.
+Names ending in -el or -an are often used across genders.

 What do male elf names mean?

 Male elf names often reference natural phenomena (stars, forests, wind), virtues (wisdom, valor, endurance), or roles within elven society (guardian, lord, hunter).
 Meanings are intentional in elven culture — a name shapes identity and destiny.
+Every name on this page includes its intended meaning to help you integrate it into backstory.

 Can I use these names for D&D or other tabletop RPGs?